GROW A CAREER IN HORTICULTURE

-It’s time to begin living your dream of connecting to nature while practicing a nurturing craft that is a unique blend of art and science: Horticulture.
-As you learn this venerable and age-old practice, you’ll experience the joy of taking responsibility for the future of the Earth.
-You’ll find the practice of horticulture personally fulfilling and professionally rewarding.
-Any resemblance to your dream job is purely intentional!
+It’s time to begin living your dream of connecting with nature by practicing a fulfilling profession that is a unique blend of art and science: Horticulture.
+As you learn this venerable and age-old craft you’ll discover horticulture as personally fulfilling and professionally rewarding.

 The horticulture curriculum is structured around two broad areas of study: landscape horticulture and plant production.
-No matter within which of these two areas your particular horticultural interests lie, every student receives training in basic horticultural sciences and practices that form the foundation of this field, such as botany, plant recognition, and soil science.
+No matter within which of these two areas your particular horticultural interests lie, you will receive training in basic horticultural sciences and practices that form the foundation of this field, such as botany, plant recognition, and soil science.

 The landscape horticulture area contains the landscape management, landscape design, and restoration horticulture programs.
-The plant production area contains the nursery and greenhouse production and urban agriculture programs.
+The plant production area contains nursery and greenhouse production.

 In the Horticulture Program You Can: